Updated: Aug 13

 In this series debunking the reasons to support the death penalty, we’ve looked at:

-We know that the death penalty is ineffective as a deterrent, it costs significantly more than life in prison, it is not humane, doesn’t bring closure and there is evidence that even some of the most hardened killers have been rehabilitated enough that their lives behind bars add value to the world.
+We know that the death penalty is ineffective as a deterrent.
+We know that capital punishment costs significantly more than life in prison, drawing funds from law enforcement and victims' services.
+We know that there is no way to humanely kill a person who does not want to die.
+We also know it doesn’t bring closure and there is evidence that even some of the most hardened killers have been rehabilitated enough that their lives behind bars add value to the world.
+It can bring suffering to innocent parties in the form of trauma, depression, anxiety and suicidal thoughts in corrections officers, wardens, journalists covering the cases and in the loved ones of the offender.
 In my previous series about wrongful convictions, we also learned that innocent men and women have likely been executed for crimes they did not commit.

 What we haven’t covered is the notion of vengeance.
 In 2015, it feels wrong, barbaric and backwards to have to cover it, but just a few days ago, someone on Twitter asserted that it’s the best reason to support the death penalty.
 Even in spite of all its other shortcomings.

 I can understand supporting the death penalty if you mistakenly thought it was cheaper, or if you truly believed it would bring comfort and solace to a murder victim’s family.
 I could understand supporting the death penalty because you firmly believe it deters enough people from killing to justify taking a life.
 I could understand all of these reasons, though I would disagree with you.
 The one reason I cannot understand is vengeance.